pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-get-images-from-cameras.md

  array([[692.074646  ,   0.        , 637.12384033,   0.        ],
         [  0.        , 691.86395264, 358.03106689,   0.        ],
         [  0.        ,   0.        ,   1.        ,   0.        ]]))
 ```

-As well as the extrinsic parameters (meaning the transformation of Reachy's origin in the camera's frame) :
+Extrinsic parameters (the transformation from Reachy's origin to the camera's frame) are also available:
 ```python
 T_cam_reachy = reachy.cameras.depth.get_extrinsics()
 >>> array([[ 1.11022302e-16, -1.00000000e+00,  5.55111512e-17,